-During the nine months ended March 31, 2018, the Company released an NI 43-101 Preliminary Economic Analysis ("PEA"), in respect of a mine life extension at the Moss Mine.
+During the fiscal year ended June 30, 2018, the Company released an NI 43-101 PEA, in respect of a mine life extension at the Moss Mine.
 The Company cautions that the PEA is preliminary in nature in that it includes Inferred Mineral Resources which are considered too speculative geologically to have the economic considerations applied to them that would enable them to be characterized as mineral reserves, and there is no certainty that the PEA will be realized.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
 Highlights of the PEA are as follows: